pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

 mathjax: true
 ---

-<<<***This is a work in progress as 2020-04-19***>>>
+<<<***Note: I plan to complete this mini-project in 4 updates.
+As 2020-29-19, I'm on update 2.
+Around 60% of the project is complete***>>>

 Linear algebra is to machine learning as flour to bakery: **every machine learning model is based in linear algebra, as every cake is based in flour**.
 It is not the only ingredient, of course.
 Machine learning models need vector calculus, probability, and optimization, as cakes need sugar, eggs, and butter.
 Applied machine learning, like bakery, is essentially about combining these mathematical ingredients in clever ways to create useful (tasty?) models.

 This document contains **introductory level linear algebra notes for applied machine learning**.
 It is meant as a reference rather than a comprehensive review.
-If you ever get confused by matrix multiplication, don't remember what was the $L^2$ norm, or the conditions for linear independence, this can serve as a quick reference.
+If you ever get confused by matrix multiplication, don't remember what was the $L_2$ norm, or the conditions for linear independence, this can serve as a quick reference.
 It also a good introduction for people that don't need a deep understanding of linear algebra, but still want to learn about the fundamentals to read about machine learning or to use pre-packaged machine learning solutions.
 Further, it is a good source for people that learned linear algebra a while ago and need a refresher.

 These notes are based in a series of (mostly) freely available textbooks, video lectures, and classes I've read, watched and taken in the past.
 If you want to obtain a deeper understanding or to find exercises for each topic, you may want to consult those sources directly.

 **Free resources**:

 - **Mathematics for Machine Learning** by Deisenroth, Faisal, and Ong.
 1st Ed.
 [Book link](https://mml-book.github.io/).
+- **Introduction to Applied Linear Algebra** by Boyd and Vandenberghe.
+1sr Ed.
+[Book link](http://vmls-book.stanford.edu/)
 - **Linear Algebra Ch. in Deep Learning** by Goodfellow, Bengio, and Courville.
 1st Ed.
 [Chapter link](https://www.deeplearningbook.org/contents/linear_algebra.html).
 - **Linear Algebra Ch. in Dive into Deep Learning** by Zhang, Lipton, Li, And Smola.
 [Chapter link](https://d2l.ai/chapter_preliminaries/linear-algebra.html).
 - **Prof. Pavel Grinfeld's Linear Algebra Lectures** at Lemma.
 [Videos link](https://www.lem.ma/books/AIApowDnjlDDQrp-uOZVow/landing).